The 20 best RTS games to play right now

 Starcraft was the first taste of the RTS genre for many, and for good reason.
 Its gritty sci-fi aesthetic, interesting characters with solid voice acting, and of course, non-stop combat and resource management in real time made it stand out for years to come.
 The sequel brought much of what had worked well in its predecessor packed in a new campaign and multiplayer modes.

 Even if you didn’t play the first game, Starcraft 2 is a great jumping point for the series.
-Creating your base in space as you fight against terrifying enemies, but also command them to live through their storylines is even more impressive in a brand new engine that still stands its ground to this day.
-Plus, since a big part of the game went free-to-play back in 2017, there’s literally no excuse to not give it a try.
+Creating your base in space as you fight against terrifying enemies but also command them to live through their storylines is even more impressive in a brand-new engine that still stands its ground to this day.
+Plus, since a big part of the game went free-to-play back in 2017, there’s literally no excuse not to give it a try.

 Looking for more recommendations?
 Why not check out our pick of the best city building games